Toyota Camry: V20 (1986–1992)

 The Holden Apollo, a rebadged variant to the Toyota Camry, retailed in Australia alongside the facelifted Camry V20 series from August 1989.
 Production had started in July.
 This model sharing occurred due to the United Australian Automobile Industries (UAAI) joint venture between Toyota Australia and General Motors-Holden's starting in 1987 that resulted in model sharing between both automakers from August 1989.
 Known as the JK series, the Apollo differentiated itself by way of a redesigned grille, rehashed tail lamps and other minor trim items.
 This rebranding scheme was the result of the Button car plan, introduced in May 1984 to rationalise and make the Australian automotive industry more competitive on a global scale by means of reducing import tariffs.
 Offered in sedan and wagon guises, Apollo replaced the Camira.

 Powertrains were verbatim of the Camry, with the 3S-FC for the entry-level SL, and higher-end SLX and SLE models graced with the 3S-FE engine.
 An SLX option pack, known as the Executive was also available.
-The SL opened up the Apollo range with remote exterior mirrors, intermittent windscreen wipers, heated rear screen demister, remote trunk release for sedans and fuel filler door, a two-speaker radio cassette player and tinted side and rear glass.
-SLX variants were distinguished by their full wheel covers, as opposed to the SL model's steel wheels with centre caps.
+The SL opened up the Apollo range with remote exterior mirrors, intermittent windshield wipers, heated rear screen demister, remote trunk release for sedans and fuel filler door, a two-speaker radio cassette player and tinted side and rear glass.
+SLX variants were distinguished by their full wheel covers, as opposed to the SL model's steel wheels with center caps.
 The Executive variant was not a stand-alone model, but an option pack for the SLX, adding power steering and automatic transmission.
-SLE equipment included the four-wheel disc brakes, variable intermittent windscreen wipers, a four-speaker stereo, body-coloured bumpers, dual odometers, automatic headlamp cut-off system, velour seat upholstery, centre back-seat armrest, power antenna, central locking with illuminated driver's door lock and front map lamps.
+SLE equipment included the four-wheel disc brakes, variable intermittent windshield wipers, a four-speaker stereo, body-colored bumpers, dual odometers, automatic headlamp cut-off system, velour seat upholstery, center back-seat armrest, power antenna, central locking with illuminated driver's door lock and front map lamps.
 As per the Camry, in May 1991, the EFI version of the engine was made standard.

 In August 1991, there was a small Apollo facelift, given the designation JL, with an altered model range.
 The SL and SLX continued, with the SLE now available only as a sedan.
 The Executive pack was now no longer offered, and a sports version, dubbed GS was introduced in both body variants.
 Equipment levels mostly mirrored the previous JK, although the SLX was now similar in specification to the discontinued Executive and the GS to the JK SLE, albeit without standard automatic transmission.
 GS specification cars also added body stripes, red highlights, a tachometer and upgraded audio.
 Appearance-wise, the JK and JL are very similar, with the JL's grille treated with bolder chrome highlighting and slightly altered tail lamps on sedans.
 The XV10 Camry-based JM Apollo replaced the JL in March 1993.